mufana/mufana.github.io/_posts/2017-07-15-PowerShell-And-Office365.md

 ## Wrapping things up

-Export these results to a csv/excel document and we're good!
+Export these results to a csv/excel document, send it to my manager and I'm good!

 ![Image of result](https://i2.wp.com/codeinblue.files.wordpress.com/2017/08/7.png)